Amrish Puri: Early life

 Amrish Lal Puri was born in a Punjabi Hindu family in Nawanshahr, Punjab, to Lala Nihal Chand and Ved Kaur.
-He had four siblings: elder brothers Chaman Puri and Madan Puri (both actors), elder sister Chandrakanta, and a younger brother, Harish Puri.
+He later moved to Shimla for studies and completed his B.A. from B.M.
+College, Shimla.
+He had four siblings: elder brothers Chaman and Madan (both actors), elder sister Chandrakanta, and a younger brother, Harish.
 He was the first cousin of actor and singer K. L. Saigal.

-Puri was married to Urmila Diveker and has two children with her; namely, son Rajeev Amrish Puri who is married to Meena Puri and daughter Namrata Puri married to Shirish Bagwa.
-Recalling his last days, his son Rajiv revealed that his father had met with an accident during the shoot of Guddu Dhanoa’s Jaal: The Trap (2003) in Himachal Pradesh, where his face and eyes suffered serious injuries, due to which he had to undergo frequent blood transfusions.
-He developed myelodysplastic syndrome as a result of this accident and subsequent malfunctions due to frequent hospitalizations.
+Puri was married to Urmila Diveker and has two children with her: son Rajeev Amrish Puri who is married to Meena Puri and daughter Namrata Puri married to Shirish Bagwa.
+Recalling his last days, his son Rajiv revealed that Puri suffered an accident during the shoot of Guddu Dhanoa's Jaal: The Trap (2003) in Himachal Pradesh, where his face and eyes suffered serious injuries, due to which he had to undergo frequent blood transfusions.

-Puri joined the Rashtriya Swayamsevak Sangh (RSS) at the age of 15 or 16 while living in Delhi.
+Puri joined the Rashtriya Swayamsevak Sangh (RSS) at the age of 15 or 16 while living in Shimla.
 He became actively involved, eventually serving as the "Mukhya Shikshak" (chief teacher) of his local shakha.
-Puri credited the discipline and values instilled by the RSS for shaping his character and work ethic, which he maintained throughout his theatre and film career, keeping him grounded in an industry often criticized for moral decline.
+Puri credited the discipline and values instilled by the RSS for shaping his character and work ethic, which he maintained throughout his theatre and film career, keeping him grounded in an industry which was often criticized for moral decline.

 Career

-Puri acted in more than 450 films between 1967 and 2005, most of which were commercially successful, and was one of the most successful villains in Bollywood.
-Yet, his early years were marked by relentless struggle and he was nearly fifty years of age before he first played a leading character (as main villain) in a film.
+Puri acted in more than 450 films between 1967 and 2005, most of which were commercially successful, and is regarded as one of the most successful villains in Bollywood.